liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  If you are a CSS developer you should read the whole document.
 -  Anyone concerned with the frontend should read the parts about goals and the common language.
--  Graphic designers should also read the part about the CSS and between graphic design.
+-  Graphic designers should also read Section 'CSS and Graphic Design'.
--  JavaScript programmers should also read the part about CSS, HTML and JavaScript.
+-  JavaScript programmers should also read Section 'CSS, HTML and JavaScript'.

-Please note that any rules laid down in this document are only proposals and always open for discussion.

 Goals
 -----